yunruse/pxdlib/docs/api/Layer.md

 - `is_locked`, a boolean.
 This is only a convenience for the UI – it does not affect whether `pxdlib` can modify the layer!
 - `is_mask`, a boolean.
 If true, the layer is the mask for its parent.
 - `is_clipping`, a boolean.
 If true, the layer is a clipping mask; it clips onto the layer below it.
-- `position`, a tuple of the x,y coordinates of the centre of the layer, defined in pixels such that the origin is the bottom-left.
+- `position`, a tuple of the x,y coordinates of the center of the layer, defined in pixels such that the origin is the bottom-left.
 - `size`,  a tuple of the w,h size of the layer defined in pixels.
 - `angle`, a float in degrees in the range [0, 360).
 Nominally 0 except for text layers.
 - `blendMode` is an enumerable from `pxdlib.BlendMode`.